Someone once told me that my ability to work remotely was like having a “superpower.”

-You could also start a blog if you want to show off your writing skills.
+If you don’t have one already, create a portfolio that shows off your talent.
+You could also start a blog if you wanna flaunt your writing skills.
 Or create a few designs if you’re looking for a design job.

-STEP 5: Start looking for jobs
+STEP 5: Start the job hunt

 - Flexjobs.com (you’ll have to pay for a membership, but many people seem to think it’s worth it)